WhereJuly/62-http-convenience-pack/readme.md

 Will appear here when available.

-### Contribution
+### Contributions

-Development: so far will develop myself.
-If there is contribution, would manually approve and update in `integration` branch.
+If there is contribution, I would receive it on `integration` branch for discussion and manual approval.

-New code (additional enum members, constants, functionality): accompany the new code with the use case code example and description.

 ### License

+This project is licensed under the MIT License - see the LICENSE file for details.